 Your Right to Request Restrictions on Uses and Disclosures You have the right to request restrictions or limitations on the way that we use or disclose PHI.
 You must submit a request for such restrictions in writing, including the information you wish to limit, the scope of the limitation and the persons to whom the limits apply.
 We may deny your request.

 Your Right to Request Confidential Communications Through a Reasonable Alternative Means or at an Alternative Location You may request that we direct confidential communications to you in an alternative manner (i.e., by facsimile or e-mail).
 You must submit your request in writing.
-We are not required to agree to your request,
+We are not required to agree to your request, however we will accommodate your request if doing otherwise would place you in any danger.

 Your Right to a Paper Copy of This Notice